 Add the tequila and fill with ice.

-Top with ginger beer and stir.
+Top with ginger beer and stir gently to combine.

 Garnish with a mint sprig and a lime wheel.